 Cut “Sweet Baby” letters from paper plate.
 Mat with coordinating cardstock.

-Add letters and flowers to canvas.
+Add letters and flowers to the canvas.
 Letters are attached using foam adhesive and flowers have brad centers.
 When possible, insert brads through canvas to secure.
 If that method is not feasible because of a stretcher bar, just attach using hot glue.
 (TIP: Use a thumbtack to poke a hole through the canvas before inserting the brad.
 The hole will make it easier to push the brad prongs through.)

 Save this visual guide to your baby shower planning or DIY boards on Pinterest.